 A Leave of Absence (LOA) is a temporary break in a student's attendance in which the student is still considered to be continuously enrolled.
+Because a student on LOA will not attend any classes until they return from LOA, this pause in attendance will automatically move their expected graduation date to a later date in time.
 An LOA may be granted for unforeseen or emergency situations, including but not limited to a serious illness, a debilitating injury, military deployment, or an immediate family member's debilitating injury, serious illness, or death.
 No additional charges are assessed for a student on an authorized a Leave of Absence.